marktoda/superchain-actions/SPEC.md

   - **onSuccess:** A full call (destination, target, calldata) to execute if the primary call succeeds.
   - **onFailure:** A full call (destination, target, calldata) to execute if the primary call fails.

-Each of these nested calls can itself be another CrossChainCall, allowing you to “wrap” multiple layers (or an onion chain) of cross-chain actions.
+Each of these nested calls can itself be another CrossChainCall, allowing you to "wrap" multiple layers of cross-chain actions.
 In effect, the entire batch is a nested structure where a single call can lead to a series of further calls across chains.

 ---

 ## 4. Execution Flow

 1. **Initiation (Origin Chain):**
-   - The user calls `executeBatch` on the Universal Executor, supplying an initial `CrossChainCall` that represents the first layer of the onion.
+   - The user calls `execute` on the Universal Executor, supplying an initial `CrossChainCall` that represents the first action in the chain.
    - The Executor uses the L2ToL2Messenger to send the call as a message (event) to the designated destination chain.
 2. **Message Relay:**
    - An auto-relayer (if opted in) picks up the event and submits it to the destination chain.
 3. **Message Handling (Destination Chain):**
-   - The Executor’s `handleMessage` function is invoked by the messenger.
+   - The Executor's `handleMessage` function is invoked by the messenger.
    - It decodes the payload into a `CrossChainCall` structure.
    - The Executor then executes the call locally (using a low-level call or by invoking a 7702 wallet).
    - Based on the outcome:
-     - **On Success:** If the primary call succeeds and an `onSuccess` call is specified, the executor dispatches this next layer (which itself can be a full cross-chain call with further nested calls).
+     - **On Success:** If the primary call succeeds and an `onSuccess` call is specified, the executor dispatches this next action (which itself can be a full cross-chain call with further nested calls).
      - **On Failure:** If the call fails and an `onFailure` call is provided, that branch is dispatched.
-   - This mechanism creates an “onion” where each layer (or call) may lead to another, forming a chain of actions across multiple chains.
+   - This mechanism creates a chain of actions where each action may lead to another, forming a chain of actions across multiple chains.
 4. **Continuation:**
    - The new message is relayed to its target chain, and the process repeats until no further nested calls remain.